jeremiaheggerson/jeremiaheggerson/README.md

 ## AI Evaluation & Software Engineer

-An AI Evaluation and Software Engineer with 4+ years of experience designing empirical evaluation frameworks for frontier multimodal generative systems[cite: 4].
-I operate at the intersection of software engineering and applied AI research—leveraging production-grade tooling to solve complex measurement problems across speech, vision, reasoning, and agentic workflow domains[cite: 4].
+An AI Evaluation and Software Engineer with 4+ years of experience designing empirical evaluation frameworks for frontier multimodal generative systems.
+I operate at the intersection of software engineering and applied AI research—leveraging production-grade tooling to solve complex measurement problems across speech, vision, reasoning, and agentic workflow domains.

 * ✉️ You can contact me via [jeremiaheggerson14@gmail.com](mailto:jeremiaheggerson14@gmail.com)[cite: 4]
 * 💼 Connect with me on [LinkedIn](https://linkedin.com/in/rashaad-eggerson-77a457416)[cite: 4]